-Admission to the School of Nursing is a two level process; lower division and upper division.
+Admission to the School of Nursing is a two level process for the Traditional and Accelerated 2nd Degree programs; lower division and upper division.
 Students must be admitted to the lower division of the appropriate degree program to be eligible to apply to the upper division of a degree program.
 Admission to the lower division does not guarantee admission to the upper division.
-Admission to the upper division of the Traditional and Accelerated programs is competitive.
+Admission to the upper division of each degree program is competitive.